R. V. Pandit

+Raghunath Vishnu Pandit (6 April 1917 – 23 September 1990) was a renowned Indian poet, journalist, photographer, and freedom fighter from Goa.
+He made significant contributions to Konkani literature and was an active participant in both the Indian independence movement and the Goa liberation movement.
+He was honored with several national and international accolades, including the Padma Shri in 1982.

-Raghunath Vishnu Pandit (1916 or 1917-1990) was an Indian poet.
-He is best known and most celebrated for his vast poetic production in Konkani.
-Pandit also produced a significant body of work in Portuguese after the annexation of Goa in 1961, and also wrote in Marathi.
-Much of his output was written in a neo-realist style demonstrating a marked concern for the downtrodden sections of Goan society.
-Among his most noted achievements are the publication of five books of poetry on one day (26 January 1963) and a prize from the Sahitya Akademi for his 1975 Dariā Gāzotā.
+He is best known and most celebrated for his vast amount of Konkani poetry.
+Pandit also wrote significantly in Portuguese after the annexation of Goa in 1961, and also wrote in Marathi.
+Much of his work was written in a neo-realist style demonstrating a marked concern for the downtrodden sections of Goan society.
+Among his most noted achievements are the publication of five books of poetry on one day (26 January 1963) and the Sahitya Akademi Award for his 1975 Dariā Gāzotā.

-A monograph on Pandit has been written by Dr. S. M. Tadkodkar, a Konkani-Marathi poet and Head of Department of Marathi Goa University.
-It was published by Goa Government's Goa Konkani Akademy, in 2006.
+A monograph on Pandit has been written by S. M. Tadkodkar, a Konkani-Marathi poet and Head of Department of Marathi Goa University.
+It was published by Goa Government's Goa Konkani Akademi, in 2006.

+Early life and education

+Raghunath Vishnu Pandit was born on 6 April 1917 in Ribandar, Portuguese Goa.
+He grew up in a large family as the eldest brother and the only son among eight sisters.
+He completed his primary schooling in Pali and Shirdon.
+For his higher education, he moved to Poona, where he completed his Bachelor of Science (B.Sc.) and Bachelor of Arts (B.A.) degrees.

+Activism and freedom struggle

+Pandit was deeply involved in nationalist movements against colonial rule: